 |Top: Old Barn With The Grand Tetons in the Background; Bottom: The Grand Canyon

 Finally, upon completing this post today, we are in the deep freeze here in northeast Texas.
 We are so glad to have Phannie tucked away from the elements and not sucking down the propane and electricity to keep us warm.

 (I should have pulled Mae under cover, too, but I didn't know it was going to snow.
 Lesson learned.)

-please forgive me if I fail to appreciate it each day as I should.
+Thank you, Lord, for this wonderful life; please forgive me if I don't appreciate it as I should every day.